inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/rtdd.md

 {% imageAndText "/uploads/mahadeo-sukhai.png", "head and shoulder image of Mahadeo Sukhai", "", "left", "center" %}
 ### Mahadeo Sukhai: Canadian National Institute of the Blind Foundation

-The Canadian National Institute of the Blind Foundation ([CNIB Foundation](https://www.cnib.ca/en?region=on)), a non-profit organization, delivers programs and advocacy that empower people impacted by blindness to live their dreams and tear down barriers to inclusion.  **About Mahadeo’s role with RtDD:** Recruit members who are blind to participate in co- design, help disseminate project drafts for review and feedback, recruit co-designers, and review project outputs.
+The Canadian National Institute of the Blind Foundation ([CNIB Foundation](https://www.cnib.ca/en?region=on)), a non-profit organization, delivers programs and advocacy that empower people impacted by blindness to live their dreams and tear down barriers to inclusion.  \
+**About Mahadeo’s role with RtDD:** Recruit members who are blind to participate in co- design, help disseminate project drafts for review and feedback, recruit co-designers, and review project outputs.
 {% endimageAndText %}

-{% imageAndText "/uploads/mahadeo-sukhai.png", "head and shoulder image of Mahadeo Sukhai", "", "left", "center" %}
+{% imageAndText "/uploads/mahadeo-sukhai.png", "head and shoulder image of Michael Bach", "", "left", "center" %}

-### Mahadeo Sukhai: Canadian National Institute of the Blind Foundation

-The Canadian National Institute of the Blind Foundation ([CNIB Foundation](https://www.cnib.ca/en?region=on)), a non-profit organization, delivers programs and advocacy that empower people impacted by blindness to live their dreams and tear down barriers to inclusion.  **About Mahadeo’s role with RtDD:** Recruit members who are blind to participate in co- design, help disseminate project drafts for review and feedback, recruit co-designers, and review project outputs.
+### Michael Bach : Institute for Research and Development on Inclusion and Society (IRIS)

+Informed by the systemic exclusion that people with intellectual and other disabilities and marginalized groups face, IRIS works to seed and support transformative social development.
+Guided by principles of full inclusion and human rights, we conduct research to identify issues and policy options, foster social innovation to re-imagine inclusion, and strengthen capacity and leadership for transformative change. \
+**About Michael’s role with Rtdd :** Provide insight and guidance regarding the effectiveness and challenges faced by organizations serving persons with intellectual disabilities.
 {% endimageAndText %}